garymendor/unstoppable-tides-wiki/setting/remedial-school/curriculum.md

 Any girl who soils herself during the morning test automatically earns an F on the test.
 If she had already earned a higher grade for wetting herself later, any pee passes (and poo passes, if on Monday) that she had earned will be confiscated.

+The morning bladder test begins at 7:30 AM on the dot, when breakfast begins, and ends at 9:00, the beginning of second period.
+Any girl who manages to hold it for this long will be required to wet herself at that time, but earns an automatic A.

 A handy table for the morning quiz grading:

 Order of Wetting | Grade | Daily Pee Passes/Weekly Poo Passes